The Building Safety Act

 Who is the Accountable Person in the Building Safety Act?

-New and existing higher risk residential buildings will require the appointment of an Accountable Person, who will need to demonstrate that they have effective, proportionate measures in place to manage building safety risks.
+New and existing higher risk residential buildings now require the appointment of an Accountable Person, who needs to demonstrate that they have effective, proportionate measures in place to manage building safety risks.
 An Accountable Person could face criminal charges if they do not meet these legal obligations.

-The Accountable Person will be the organisation or person who owns or has responsibility for the building.
+The Accountable Person is the organisation or person who owns or has responsibility for the building.
 They must:

-Regardless of the age of the building, the Accountable Person’s duties will include managing building safety risks, which includes the spread of fire (including smoke, fumes, and heat) and/or structural failure.
-The Accountable Person will need to be able to show that they have taken all reasonable steps to both prevent a building safety risk happening, and reduce the seriousness of an incident if one happens.
+Regardless of the age of the building, the Accountable Person’s duties include managing building safety risks, which includes the spread of fire (including smoke, fumes, and heat) and/or structural failure.
+The Accountable Person needs to be able to show that they have taken all reasonable steps to both prevent a building safety risk happening, and reduce the seriousness of an incident if one happens.

-A large part of managing building safety risks will include creating and/or maintaining the building information held within the digital golden thread.
+A large part of managing building safety risks includes creating and/or maintaining the building information held within a digital golden thread.

 What is the Building Safety Act’s digital golden thread?